 - The trucking industry has been hungry for long-distance truck drivers for several years.
 Now businesses have the opportunity to hire veterans.
 It is a win-win situation.

 Why should veterans choose the trucking industry?

-If you are a military veteran and you have a CDL license, or you are willing to obtain one, you still can apply for a job in the trucking industry.
-You will just need a less time to train and you will be able to start earning a decent salary.
-Also, check these trucking company websites for more information on how to find a truck driving job:
+If you are a military veteran and you have a CDL license or willing to obtain one, you can apply for a job in the trucking industry.
+As a plus, you will need less time to train and start earning a decent salary.
+Also, check these trucking company websites for more information on how to get a truck driving job:

-How can trucking industry attract more veterans?
+How can the trucking industry attract more veterans?

 - Raise the truck driver’s salary.

-- Offer free trainings for veterans.
+- Offer free training for veterans.